 Install a Radar-M device

 Note: If you are installing a device using the chassis bracket, go to Install using a chassis bracket.

-You install the external module on the exterior wall of the trailer/container door, and the internal module on the inside of the trailer/container door.
+You install the external module on the exterior of the right-hand trailer/container door, and the internal module on the inside of the right-hand trailer/container door.
 The installation process involves three main tasks:

 - Take measurement and drill in the exterior wall